Regular and Substantive Interaction (RSI) in Online Courses

 RSI Best Practices

-- Interaction is initiated early, before the DE course begins.
+Interaction is initiated early, before the online course begins.
 This ensures that students have plenty of time to learn about the structure of the course, course expectations, and read the syllabus in detail.

 - Instructor-facilitated discussions where students can ask questions (and receive instant response when synchronous).